InfectedDuck/ProductHub-API-Scalable-Product-Management-with-Flask/README.md

 ```

 ## License
 This project is licensed under the Apache License 2.0.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details. <br>
+This project is made as a part of IBM Course.